huggingface/diffusers/docs/source/en/using-diffusers/shap-e.md

 mesh.export("3d_cake.glb", file_type="glb")
 ```

-By default, the mesh output is focused from the bottom viewpoint.
-To change the default viewpoint by applying a rotation transform:
+By default, the mesh output is focused from the bottom viewpoint but you can change the default viewpoint by applying a rotation transform:

 ```py
 import trimesh